 If you are like many cooks you probably have recipes scattered all over your kitchen.
 From carefully written recipes on index cards to hastily scribbled cooking instructions on scraps of paper, chances are your kitchen workspace is filled with various recipes.
-You can ask someone to write my papers to gather all of them.
-But you can consolidate those recipes into an easy-to-use cookbook using your computer.

 Things You’ll Need

 - Image files

 You can choose to use only your recipes, or you can make the cookbook a family project by asking every member of the family to contribute one or two of their favorite recipes.